hasanmohsin/hasanmohsin.github.io/_posts/2021-4-10-CSC412-ComSciCom-Entropy.md

 Thus, we must come up with the most "reasonable" distribution over the set $\\{E_1, E_2, ... ,E_m\\}$, under the constraint that the average energy be $\bar{E}$.
 This exactly mirrors the last example we calculated, so that we know the solution must be  $p(x_i) = \exp(-\lambda E_i)/Z$.
 Indeed, this distribution is named the "Gibbs distribution" (as well as the "softmax distribution).
 The entropy of this distribution is equal (within a conversion of units) to the thermodynamic entropy, usually denoted $S$.

 We obtained this distribution because we thought it was the most likely, but this guess works out empirically.
-For instance, this, combined with other definitions of physics, such as pressure and volume, lets us derive the ideal gas law, which we know to be true.
+For instance, this, combined with other definitions of physics, such as pressure and volume, lets us derive the ideal gas law, which we experimentally know to be true.

-The interpretation of entropy as the number of ways a probability distribution can occur is also fruitful in describing the 2nd law of thermodynamics.
-The 2nd law is fairly complicated in general, but a special case states that as a system evolves in time, its entropy tends to increase.
-Using our notion of entropy, we can understand why this must be: the

 ## Why does it show up in Information theory